unixwzrd/UnicodeFix/README.md

 ## Support This and Other Projects

-If UnicodeFix (or my other projects) saved your bacon or made you smile, please consider fueling my caffeine habit and indie dev obsession:
+If UnicodeFix (or my other projects) saved your bacon or made you smile, please consider fueling my caffeine habit and indie dev obsession...

 - [Patreon](https://patreon.com/unixwzrd)
 - [Ko-Fi](https://ko-fi.com/unixwzrd)
 - [Buy Me a Coffee](https://buymeacoffee.com/unixwzrd)

-One coffee = one more tool released to the wild.
+Quite a bit of effort goes into preparing these releases. *One coffee = one more tool released to the wild...*🤔

 Thank you for keeping solo development alive!